ferdsng/ferdsng/README.md

 - ⚡ Fun fact: ...
 -->

-# About me
+## About me
 I'm Fernando Torres.
-A UI Designer / Frontend Developer from 🇲🇽 Mexico.
+A Designer / Frontend Developer from 🇲🇽 Mexico.
+Working as a UX/UI designer ✏️ at vmly&r and [Kuiloa](https://www.kuiloa.mx)

-## Things I am passionate about
+### Things I am passionate about
 - 🖥 Design
 - 👾 Code

 ### Get in touch
 - 👨‍💻 Your future employee on LinkedIn